Infrastructure as Code: Automated Deployments with Ansible

 Further Reading

-There’s no such thing as the One True Way in deployment; I’ve tried to set you off on a reasonably sane path, but there are plenty of things you could do differently, and lots, lots more to learn besides.
-Here are some resources I used for inspiration:
+There’s no such thing as the one true way in deployment; I’ve tried to set you off on a reasonably sane path, but there are plenty of things you could do differently—and lots, lots more to learn besides.
+Here are some resources I used for inspiration, (including a couple I’ve already mentioned):

 -

-The original 12-factor App manifesto from the Heroku team
+The original Twelve-Factor App manifesto from the Heroku team

 -